lakiscreencloud2/jenkins-dockerfile-agent/README.md

 2. The `jenkins` controller is configured via environment variables to connect to the `docker` daemon using TLS, enabling it to build and run other Docker containers.
 3. On startup, Jenkins uses the **JCasC plugin** to automatically apply the configuration from `jenkins/jenkins.yaml`.
 This creates a pipeline job named `dockerfile-agent-test`.
 4. The pipeline job reads its definition from `android-app/Jenkinsfile`, which is mounted into the controller.
-5. When the pipeline runs, the 'Build' stage uses a `dockerfile` agent.
+5. When the pipeline runs, the 'Build, Test & Archive' stage uses a `dockerfile` agent.
 Jenkins builds a temporary agent image from `android-app/Dockerfile` and runs the build steps inside a container based on that image.
-6. The agent container connects to the host's network (`--network host`) to find the **ADB server**, allowing it to run `connectedDebugAndroidTest` on any connected device or emulator.
+6. Inside the agent container, a `socat` process is started to forward ADB requests from the container's port `5037` to the host machine's ADB server via `host.docker.internal:5037`, allowing Gradle to run `connectedDebugAndroidTest` on any connected device or emulator.

 -----

 ## Prerequisites

   - Docker Engine and Docker Compose
+  - An ADB server running on your host machine and listening on all network interfaces.
-  - `wget` and `unzip` installed on the host machine.
+  - An Android device or emulator connected and authorized with the host ADB server.
   - Ports `8080` (Jenkins) and `2376` (DinD) must be free on the host.

 -----

 ## Quick Start

-### 1\.
-Prepare and Start the Host ADB Server
+### 1. Prepare and Start the Host ADB Server

 This project includes a script to download the correct Android platform tools and start the ADB server configured to accept network connections.